suma-project/Suma-Vagrant/README.md

 ## Shutdown

-To suspend your virtual machine, just type `vagrant down` from the `Suma-Vagrant` directory.
+To suspend your virtual machine, just type `vagrant suspend` from the `Suma-Vagrant` directory.
+To shut the machine down, type `vagrant halt`.
 You can start it back up again with `vagrant up`.

 ## Admin Tools